Why USM and why now?

-In an era where environmental sustainability has become as crucial as operational efficiency, one might argue that our industry stands at a crossroads.
-Even though the sector has been around for years, the urgent push towards eco-friendly practices has ramped up the awareness and acceptance of Used Serviceable Material (USM).
+In an era where environmental sustainability has become as crucial as operational efficiency, one might argue that the aviation industry stands at a crossroads.
+Even though the sector has been around for years, the urgent push towards eco-friendly practices has ramped up the awareness and acceptance of Used Serviceable Material (USM) in aviation.

 Why now?